 Baking Tips

-- Using a kitchen scale is a total game-changer for baking this cardamom coffee cake.
+- Using a kitchen scale is a total game-changer for baking this cake.
 It makes measuring ingredients super precise, so your recipe comes out perfect every single time.
 Plus, fewer measuring cups means less cleanup — and who doesn’t love that?
 Invest in one, and you’ll wonder how you ever baked without it!

 - I absolutely love baking with fine kosher salt—it gives the perfect balance of flavor.
 Table salt, on the other hand, can be a bit too harsh, so if you're using it, be sure to cut the amount in half to avoid over-salting your treats.